Booking Policy with Free Cancellation

 Divers and snorkelers from around the world come here to explore the protected Mafia Island Marine Park.

-Between October and March, you’ll have crystal-clear visibility for dives, giving you the opportunity to explore the coral gardens and spot over 400 species of fish.
+Between October and March, you’ll have crystal-clear visibility for dives, allowing you to explore the coral gardens and spot over400 fish species.

 Plus, the island is a breeding site for the endangered green turtle.
 Come here between February and July to watch the hatchlings break free from their nest, scurry into the ocean, and begin their adventure into the world.